 The Firm has been involved in the gaming industry since the inception of casino gaming in New Jersey.
 Among other things, the Firm:

-- Serves as regulatory counsel to the trustee holding a significant interest in an Atlantic City casino hotel while the beneficial owner endeavors to comply with a divestiture agreement with the New Jersey gaming regulators.
+- Served as regulatory counsel to the trustee holding a significant interest in an Atlantic City casino hotel while the beneficial owner endeavored to comply with a divestiture agreement with the New Jersey gaming regulators.

 - Obtained a Certificate of Compliance approving the owner of a major Boardwalk assemblage as a holding company of a proposed casino hotel.